Download our FREE

 Once your water is up to level which is about 2/3 up the skimmer, you can do a final check of all the connections and plugs, put your filter in the waste selection, roll out your backwash hose, open up your air relief at the top of your filter, fill your pump basket with water to get your prime, and start your system.
 Once all the air is released you will see water spraying out the top of your filter, close the valve and turn off your system.
 Change your filter setting to filter and turn the system back on.
 I add a concentrated algaecide at this point making sure to broadcast it around the perimeter of the swimming pool.
 After 24 hours of circulation test your pool water for PH and Chlorine and adjust accordingly.
 The chemical levels should be PH 7.2 – 7.6 ppm and chlorine 1.5 – 2.0 ppm.

 Take your swimming pool cover and water bags out to the driveway remove all debris and wash them, let them dry out fold and store for the fall.
 Replace all your steps, ladders, and diving boards and tighten them down.
 Power wash the deck, and clean the scum line of your pool.
-And your done.
+And you’re done.

 Tip #5 If you have a hot tub open it at the same time, or if it was running all winter this is a great time to change the water and clean or replace your hot tub filters.
 Use a carbon pre filter on your hose when filling your hot tub.
 Also clean and and remove debris from your hot tub cover, and replace it if it weighs more then 100 lbs. or is deteriorated beyond use.